RainyDayHiker/Inkscape_Jigsaw_Puzzle/README.md

 ![Options dialog](/images/Options.png?raw=true)

 Quick descriptions of the options:
 - Seed: if not 0, used as the seed of the random number generator so a puzzle with the same settings should result in the same design.
-Hopefully this won't break with future updates.
+Potentially will break between versions during development.
 - Width/Height: size of puzzle in millimeters.
 - Tiles across/high: number of puzzle pieces.
 - Size of tabs (%): size of the tabs as a percentage of the tile size.